johannesvollmer/signed-distance-field-rs/README.md

 ```

 ### Cons (yet)
-- Single Code only
+- Single Core only
-- GPU not used
 - Maybe not as accurate as a naive approach
+- Neither GPU not SIMD acceleration explicitly used

 ### What's up next?
 - Consider optimizing for SIMD and multithreading